Alex-ZT-Li/ImageSegmentation-GUV_Encapsulation/README.md

     * Optional Codes:
         * GenerateMontageSegmented.m - performs the same task as GenerateMontageSelectedCV.m but includes all detected objects.
 Usually unnecessary to run both unless troubleshooting segmentation issues.

+## Demo
+A sample dataset has been included, follow instructions above on the provided sample dataset.
+Outputs are described in the instructions; the final output is "Rel_Encap_Single.mat" located within the "Processed_Mat" Folder.

+Estimated Demo Processing Time = <10 minutes.